 Fill out the form below to receive info about our career training programs.

 If you proceed through training and pass all licensing exams, here are a few things you can expect in the trucking industry:

-- An industry that’s in high-demand: According to the Bureau of Labor Statistics, the trucking industry is expected to grow 6% from 2016 to 2026, about as fast as average for most occupations.
-For those with a clean driving record and proper training, the Bureau of Labor Statistics notes that job prospects are “very good.”
+- An industry that’s in high-demand: According to the Bureau of Labor Statistics, the trucking industry is expected to grow 2% from 2019 to 2029.

 - Flexible/shifting schedules: While traditional hours are available, many routes and jobs have hours that can vary.
 Acquiring a CDL helps provide opportunity for those looking for variety in their work schedules.